 Cross-agent memory in practice

-The fleet isn't eight isolated programs.
+These aren't eight isolated programs.
 They coordinate through Oceum's cross-agent memory system — shared context infrastructure where agents write insights that other agents read.

 The most compelling example is the Deploys → Content → Briefing chain.
-Every six hours, Deploys checks Vercel and writes deployment data to fleet memory.
+Every six hours, Deploys checks Vercel and writes deployment data to cross-agent memory.
 At noon, Content reads that memory to generate changelog entries without any human input.
 On Monday morning, Briefing reads both Deploys's deploy data and Content's content status to compile the weekly report.

 No agent directly calls another.
 They communicate through memory entries with scoped visibility, categorized metadata, and configurable time-to-live.
 A security insight from Security (category: error_pattern, TTL: 7 days) is different from a deployment summary from Deploys (category: insight, TTL: 24 hours).
-Each entry has a maximum of 10,000 characters and a defined scope — either visible to the entire fleet or targeted at a specific agent.
+Each entry has a maximum of 10,000 characters and a defined scope — either visible to the entire estate or targeted at a specific agent.

-Fleet reputation
+Agent reputation

 Every agent has a reputation score — a weighted composite that reflects reliability over time.
 The formula weights success rate at 50%, liveness (heartbeat consistency) at 20%, task volume at 15%, and status stability at 15%.